Three groups are involved in the Friend of the Sea governance structure: the Board of Directors, the Advisory Board and the Technical Committee.

 WSO’s Board of Directors for Friend of the Sea project and registered logo

 The Board of Directors is the top governing body.
-Taking into account the inputs received from the Technical Committee and Stakeholders, the Advisory Board advises the Board of Directors regarding strategies to reach the objectives of Friend of the Sea project.
+Taking into account the inputs received from the Technical Committee and Stakeholders, the Advisory Board provides the most useful strategies to reach Friend of the Sea project objectives to the Board of Directors.
 Actually, the Board of Directors is composed by two members: the Director and the President.

 WSO’s Advisory Board for Friend of the Sea project and registered logo